jmBSU/maskTest/README.md

 * Comment out Arduino.h
      * Arduino IDE might not recognize it and fail to compile.
-* Add MAX30105 and MLX90614 libraries to Arduino IDE
+* Add the necessary libraries to Arduino IDE

 It should be able to compile now.